thenexlabs/nix-n8n-workflows/README.md

 This repository contains examples of workflows using the Nix Block, showcasing its versatility and integration with various applications.

 ## Setting up n8n
-1. **n8n is automatically hosted privately for all NixGuard tiers above Basic**
+1. **n8n is automatically hosted privately for all NixGuard tiers Basic & above**

 2. **host yourself - n8n AI Starter Kit**: Check out the [n8n Template AI Starter Kit](https://docs.n8n.io/hosting/starter-kits/ai-starter-kit/) to get started with AI workflows in n8n.